 ... which is defintely to understate this award winner.
 Again, it's a Syrah-very-dominant flagship wine, this time of Château Grézan in Laurens.
 It's a staggering-looking place...

 ... making, in this, case, a pretty staggering wine, the DWWA19 Platinum, 97-point Schistes Dorés 2017, named after the golden bedrock that gives rise to this 95% Syrah (5% Mourvèdre) gem.

 In this cynical world, you may see us as partial, merciless marketeers, so we'll hand to the DWWA19 panel for a description: "This is very classy stuff.
 Blackcurrant jam is the dominant flavour, but is flanked on either side by toasted cinnamon and vanilla, the superlatively integrated oak adding yet another layer to this already complex, ravishing wine.
 Delicious weight of rounded, brushed cotton tannins, and lush super-ripe black fruits – totally delicious, persistent and racy!
 Perfect with food."

 Certainly, it has a richness, warmth and 'abundance' that goes beyond the Larmenela, albeit with perhaps less overall tension and (only) a fraction less complexity.
-That's at less than £20 - £18.95 here.
+And that's at less than £20.
 This is again a truly rich, elegant, complex specimen that you should not miss.